gidmoth/freeswitch-connector/README.md

 `mv 02-letsencrypt-cert-load.sh 02-letsencrypt-cert-load.sh.disabled`

 What you'll have to do then is to ensure freeswitch and connector find the right files for their TLS in `/etc/freeswitch/tls`.
-I had success with a key / cert from comodo after downloading the intermediate signing cert doing the following:
+I had success with a key / cert from comodo after downloading the intermediate signing certs doing the following:

 First, copy your key to `/etc/freeswitch/tls/privkey.pem`